Richard Breakey: Rugby union career

-Provincial career

-He played for the Anglo-Scots district side.

 International career

 He was capped twice by Scotland 'B', from 1976 to 1978.

 Breakey made his first full senior cap and only test appearance for Scotland as a Fly-half in the 1978 Five Nations match against England, held at Murrayfield, which would result in a 0–15 defeat for the Scots.
 He replaced the injured Ian McGeechan.

 Breakey was later an unused replacement for Scotland in the final match of the 1981 Five Nations Championship against Ireland.